A community for the advancement of open and interoperable AR is working together actively.

 See the archives of AR Standards Community discussion mailing list: http://arstandards.org/pipermail/discussion/

-The most recent face-to-face meeting of the community took place May 29-30, 2013 in New York, New York.
+The most recent face-to-face meeting of the community took place March 26, 2014 in Arlington, Virginia.
 The community and public are invited to visit the agenda page on which we have compiled all the presentations used during this meeting.
-The pre-reading materials and position papers for the meeting is rich with resources.

 Q: What is the current status?

 For a short presentation providing the status of the community as of May 31, 2013, get it here.
-See the above the materials from our Ninth meeting, if you want the details.
+See the above the materials from our Tenth meeting, if you want further details.

 Q: How can I get involved?

-Plan to attend the upcoming AR Community meeting in person.
+Plan to attend the upcoming AR Community workshop in person.